ndwarshuis/womp/README.md

 and `.yml` files are equivalent and should produce the same output.
 Note that yml does not currently support default values so will be slightly more verbose.

 ### Examples

+The `test/examples/yogurt.dhall` file provides a simple exmample for a yogurt fruit dish thing to be consumed on Monday, Wednesday, and Friday.

 Print a TSV list of ingredients, including the header (`-H`) and their masses for the next week (`-d 7`) starting on Feb 3, 2024 (`-s 2024-02-03`):